Justice and Peace Formation

 The following opportunities invite you to continue your learning of our Catholic faith, especially the well-formed but not well-known Catholic social teaching tradition.
 If you are interested in how faith and politics go together in the Catholic tradition, or how to think about complex social problems through the lens of faith rather than partisan politics, or how to work more effectively and prudently for the kingdom of God, a kingdom of justice and peace, then these opportunities are for you!

 Throughout the year, we offer a variety of small group opportunities, film and book discussions, community conversations, workshops, guest speakers, and more.
-We look forward to seeing you at one of our upcoming events!
+You can check out upcoming events in our weekly bulletin.
+We look forward to seeing you soon!

 Justice & Peace Formation Opportunities